Miniature golf: European origins

-One of the first documented minigolf courses in mainland Europe was built in 1926 by Fr.
-Schröder in Hamburg, Germany.
-Mr. Schröder had been inspired by his visit to the United States, where he had seen minigolf courses spreading across the country.
+One of the first documented minigolf courses in mainland Europe was built in 1926 by a man surnamed Schröder in Hamburg, Germany.
+Schröder had been inspired by his visit to the United States, where he had seen minigolf courses spreading across the country.

 In 1930 Edwin O. Norrman and Eskil Norman returned to Sweden from the United States, where they had stayed for several years and witnessed the golden days of the American minigolf boom.
 In 1931 they founded the company "Norman och Norrmans Miniatyrgolf" and began manufacturing standardized minigolf courses for the Swedish market.
 During the following years they spread this new leisure activity across Sweden, by installing minigolf courses in public parks and other suitable locations.

-Swedish minigolf courses typically had a rectangular wooden frame surrounding the playing area made of tennis field sand (while the American manufacturers used newly developed and patented felt as the surface of their minigolf courses).
-Felt did not become popular as a surface material in Sweden until in the mid-1960s—but since then it has become practically the only surface material used in Scandinavia and Britain, due to its favorable playing qualities in wet weather.
-(Minigolf courses with a felt surface can be played in rainy weather, because water soaks through the felt into the ground.
-The other commonly used surface materials, beton and eternite, cannot be used in rainy weather, because the rainwater pools on them, stopping the ball from rolling.)
+Swedish minigolf courses typically had a rectangular wooden frame surrounding the playing area made of tennis field sand; in contrast, American manufacturers used newly developed and patented felt as the surface of their minigolf courses.
+Felt did not become popular as a surface material in Sweden until in the mid-1960s—but since then it has become practically the only surface material used in Scandinavia and the United Kingdom, due to its favorable playing qualities in wet weather.
+Minigolf courses with a felt surface can be played in rainy weather, because water soaks through the felt into the ground.
+The other commonly used surface materials, concrete and fibre-cement, cannot be used in rainy weather, because the rainwater pools on them, stopping the ball from rolling.

-The Swedish Minigolf Federation (Svenska Bangolfförbundet) was founded in 1937, being the oldest minigolf sport organization in the world.
+The Swedish Minigolf Federation (Svenska Bangolfförbundet) was founded in 1937, making it the oldest minigolf sport organization in the world.
 National Swedish championships in minigolf have been played yearly since 1939.
 In other countries minigolf sport federations were not founded until the late 1950s, due to the post-war economical depression.

-In 1954, the minigolf course in Ascona (Switzerland) opened, the oldest course worldwide following the norms of Paul Bongni.
+In 1954, the minigolf course in Ascona, Switzerland, opened.
+It is the oldest course in the world which follows the norms of Paul Bongni.